hashicorp/packer-plugin-tencentcloud/.web-docs/components/builder/cvm/README.md

 - `image_share_accounts` ([]string) - accounts that will be shared to after your image created.

+- `is_share_org_members` (bool) - After creating the image,
+  whether to share it with other accounts in the organization where the current account is located.
+  The image can be copied to a maximum of 50 accounts, with ImageShareAccounts being the priority.

 - `image_tags` (map[string]string) - Key/value pair tags that will be applied to the resulting image.